kinnala/scikit-fem/README.md

   journal = {Journal of Open Source Software}
 }
 ```
-Use the Zenodo DOIs only if you want to cite a specific version,
+Use the Zenodo DOIs if you want to cite a specific version,
 e.g., to ensure reproducibility.

 ## In literature